Meet the team

 Claire lives in Edinburgh with her husband and daughter.

 David joined the Foundation’s Board of Trustees in August 2016.
 He is a graduate of the University of Stirling and undertook his post-graduate social work training at the University of Edinburgh.
 David worked in a range of social work settings in Edinburgh and London before becoming CEO of Waverley Care, the HIV and hepatitis charity, in January 1995.
 He stayed in his post until December 2011, helping to develop national services aimed at those most vulnerable to HIV and hepatitis C and reshaping services to meet a changing epidemic.
-He is also a trustee of the National AIDS Trust.

 In 2011 David joined the Scottish Government in the role of National Coordinator for Sexual Health and HIV.
 As the policy lead in this area he was able to continue influencing the way HIV is perceived in Scotland and how those living with the disease are treated.
 He stood down from this role in September 2015.

-She brings wide ranging and current working knowledge of the Scottish charitable sector.
+She brings wide ranging and current working knowledge of the charitable sector.
 Fiona’s approach is to listen to people who use services and front line staff to find out what will work best for people.
 Fiona believes that working with people to create a local solution can often be more effective than simply following tried and tested ”professional’ methodology.

-David joined the Foundation’s Board of Trustees in April 2014 and was appointed a member of the Finance and Investment Committee in May 2014.
+David joined Corra Foundation’s Board of Trustees in April 2014 and was appointed a member of the Finance and Investment Committee in May 2014.
 He is a UK equity fund manager, based in Edinburgh and London, investing money for individuals, family offices and institutions.

 David was a founding partner of Oriel Asset Management in 2009, successfully migrating the funds he manages to EEA Fund Management in October 2013.
 Prior to that, he gained considerable experience of managing UK equity portfolios with Mercury Asset Management, Martin Currie, Scottish Widows Investment Partnership and Fidelity International.
 He graduated from The University of Edinburgh with a degree in Politics and Modern History MA (Hons).